wallarm/product-documentation/docs/latest/quickstart.md

 [sqli-attack-desc]:                 attacks-vulns-list.md#sql-injection
 [xss-attack-desc]:                  attacks-vulns-list.md#crosssite-scripting-xss

-# Quick start with Wallarm API Security
+# Quick start with Wallarm API Security Platform

 The Wallarm API Security Platform protects web applications, APIs, and microservices from OWASP and OWASP Top 10 attacks, bots, and application abuse with ultra‑low false positives.
 You can start using the platform in full for free with a limitation of 500K API monthly requests by following this guide.